cloudfoundry/uaa/docs/UAA-APIs.rst

 The User Account and Authentication Service (UAA):

 * is a separate application from Cloud Foundry the Cloud Controller
-* owns the user accounts and authentication sources (SAML, LDAP, Keystone)
+* owns the user accounts and authentication sources (SAML, OpenID Connect, LDAP, Keystone)
 * is invoked via JSON APIs
 * supports standard protocols to provide single sign-on and delegated authorization to web applications in addition to JSON APIs to support the Cloud Controller and team features of Cloud Foundry
 * supports APIs and a basic login/approval UI for web client apps